 I joined the Centre for Child Wellbeing and Protection in 2017.
 I also work at and co-founded the Adoption and Fostering Alliance Scotland, a multi-disciplinary organisation that supports all those working in the field of adoption, fostering and the care of looked after children.
 My work focuses on two particular areas: children and young people in kinship, foster and adoptive families, and separated children who have migrated to the UK unaccompanied by parents or caregivers.

 My current research includes an ESRC-funded project, Helping Separated Children to Thrive during Covid-19.
-The study is exploring young people's and service providers' experiences of the impact of the impact on social connections and social support, with a focus on English language learning and storytelling.
+The study is exploring how the pandemic has affected young people's social connections and the support they receive, with a focus on English language learning and storytelling.
 I am also a co-I on Permanently Progressing?
 Building secure futures for children in Scotland - the first longitudinal study in Scotland to investigate decision making, permanence, progress, outcomes and belonging for children who became ‘looked after’ at home or away from home in 2012-2013.
 The second phase will start in late 2020.

 I’ve previously worked for King’s College London, University of Glasgow, and London School of Economics and Political Science.
-The thesis for my PhD in mental health used a phenomenological approach to explore adopted women's perceptions in adulthood of how being internationally adopted in childhood has affected their subsequent lives, using data from the British Chinese Adoption Study.
+For my PhD in mental health, I used a phenomenological approach to explore adopted women's perceptions in midlife of how being internationally adopted in childhood has affected their subsequent lives, using data from the British Chinese Adoption Study.
 I also have an MSc in Social Policy from LSE.

 Prior to starting in research, I worked for refugee support organisations in London and Syria (UNRWA), with a particular focus on supporting people to access education and find employment.
-I’m currently a co-mentor for study with Syrian colleagues as part of the Council for At-Risk Academics (CARA) Syria Programme.
+I’m currently working with Syrian colleagues on a study as part of the Council for At-Risk Academics (CARA) Syria Programme.